 The closest major cities to Killarney National Park are Limerick and Cork, each of which is approximately a 1.5 hour drive away.

 We drove to the Killarney National Park after a couple of days on the Dingle Peninsula with kids, the previous stop on our driving tour of south-western Ireland.
-We had rented a car at the Shannon Airport, which is just outside Limerick.
+We got our Killarney National Park car rental from the Shannon Airport, which is just outside Limerick.

 You can reach Killarney by train from Dublin, Cork with a stop in Mallow.
 You’ll require 2 stops from Limerick.
 Train tickets to Killarney can be purchased on RailEurope.com.